-It’s hard to beat two for one deal.
+It’s hard to beat a two-for-one deal.
 That’s exactly what you get with a porterhouse steak.
-You get the tender taste of Filet Mignon on one side and the rich beefy flavor of the New York Strip steak on the other side.
+You get the tender taste of Filet Mignon on one side and the rich beefy flavor of the New York Strip steak on the other.

 What’s the difference between a Porterhouse and T-Bone steak?

-The porterhouse steak comes from the rear of the animal and has a larger portion of the tenderloin fillet than the T-bone does.
-In fact, to qualify under The United States Department of Agriculture, porterhouse steaks must contain 1.25 inches of fillet from the widest point.
+The porterhouse steak has a larger portion of the tenderloin fillet than the T-bone.
+To qualify under The USDA, porterhouse steaks must contain 1.25 inches of fillet from the widest point.

-The rest of the T-Bone is in fact just that, a T-Bone with a significantly smaller section of the tenderloin fillet.
+The rest of the T-Bone is just that, a T-Bone with a significantly smaller section of the tenderloin fillet.

-You should never just buy the steak that is sitting on the top.
-Always have a dig through and look for one that has the most intramuscular fat.
-You should also look for one that is sliced evenly, there’s nothing worse than an uneven steak where one end cooks quicker than the other.
+You should also look for one sliced evenly, there’s nothing worse than an uneven steak where one end cooks quicker than the other.

 You should be able to find porterhouse steaks at your butcher or local supermarket.
-If you want to treat yourself the quality of steak from Crowd Cow is always exceptional.
+If you want to treat yourself, the quality of steak from Snake River Farms is always exceptional.

 How long do you grill a porterhouse steak?

-A porterhouse steak is a massive cut of beef, so the cooking time of perfectly grilled porterhouse steak will depend on the thickness of the steak and the heat of your grill.
+Porterhouse is amongst the largest steak cuts.
+The cooking time for a perfectly grilled porterhouse will depend on the thickness of the steak and the heat of your grill.